fabiofenoglio/health-tracking-server/README.md

 ![screenshot](https://raw.githubusercontent.com/fabiofenoglio/health-tracking-server/master/gallery/2.jpg "screenshot")

-### Eating regimes
+### Eating plan

 Let the app guide you in keeping a balanced diet.
-Create your eating regimes and the server will help you stick to the plan!
+Create your eating plans and the server will help you stick to the plan!

 ![screenshot](https://raw.githubusercontent.com/fabiofenoglio/health-tracking-server/master/gallery/3.jpg "screenshot")